 Here’s a list of our best balance transfer credit cards.

 2. Low APR financing on new cars

 If you have really good credit, you may qualify for financing on a new car with interest rates as low as 0%, 0.9%, 2%, etc. Although it’s generally smarter to buy a used vehicle (due to new cars’ immediate depreciation), we all understand the allure of that “new car smell”.
 Sometimes, we just have to buy new.

 If that’s the case, and you qualify for a super-low interest rate, why not take it?
 Even if you have the cash, and even if the low rate is 2% and not 0%…you can probably find a certificate of deposit that will beat the interest rate you’re paying on the auto loan.

 Finally, you may be able to use the fact that you are going to finance that vehicle to your advantage.
 Fact is, car dealers will often drop the sticker price of a new car farther if they know you are going to finance instead of pay cash (because they make a cut of the interest you pay, even it’s only 2%).
 Bottom line: Finance the car at a low rate, even if you pay the loan off in full the first month.

-Often times furniture stores, appliance stores, big box stores like Lowes and Home Depot will offer deals in which you pay no interest on a purchase for a certain number of months.
-The catch, of course, is that if you are late with a payment or don’t pay the purchase off in full within the promotional period, you get charged usurious interest rate (almost always well above 20%).
+Oftentimes furniture stores, appliance stores, big box stores like Lowes and Home Depot will offer deals in which you pay no interest on a purchase for a certain number of months.
+The catch, of course, is that if you’re late with a payment or don’t pay the purchase off in full within the promotional period, you get charged a usurious interest rate (almost always well above 20%).